gyakkun/makari-subs/README.md

-# maraki-subs
+# makari-subs

-Subtitles from working projects in Maraki Fansubs Team.
+Subtitles from working projects in Makari Fansubs Team.

 Commercial use is forbidden.